webfactory/WebfactoryIcuTranslationBundle/Resources/doc/index.rst

         other {Unknown course.}
     }

-To improve readability, it might be useful to move the most complex conditions to the outside.
+For readability, you may want to write the conditions with the most cases more on the outside.

 Long Translations